-HCAU: What made you want to work in both PR and journalism?
+HCAU: What made you want to work at MXM?

-HCAU: Walk us through a typical day.
-What are your primary duties and responsibilities at 1776?
+HCAU: Walk me through a typical day at MXM.
+What are your primary duties and responsibilities?

-HCAU: What is your favorite part of working at 1776?
+HCAU: What is your favorite part of working at MXM?

 HCAU: What is the best career advice you’ve ever received?